 Because they include these three elements of service, our Molina Medicaid Solutions contracts are multiple-element arrangements.
-The following discussion applies to our contracts with multiple elements entered into prior to January 1, 2011, before our prospective adoption of ASU No. 2009-13, Revenue Recognition (ASC Topic 605) - Multiple-Deliverable Revenue Arrangements.
+The following discussion applies to our contracts with multiple elements entered into prior to January 1, 2011, before our prospective adoption of Accounting Standards Update, or ASU, No. 2009-13, Revenue Recognition (Accounting Standards Codification, or ASC, Topic 605) - Multiple-Deliverable Revenue Arrangements.